Joshua Heaney, DMA

 Biography

-Joshua Heaney serves as Saxophone Instructor & Recruitment Coordinator at Oklahoma City University’s Wanda L. Bass School of Music.
-During the summer, he teaches saxophone at New England Music Camp and is on the faculty of the Frederick L. Hemke Saxophone Institute at Snow Pond Music Festival.
-Joshua holds degrees from Susquehanna University (BME, Cum Laude), Georgia State University (MM/AD), and Bowling Green State University (DMA).
-His primary teachers include Gail B. Levinsky, Jan Baker, John Sampen, and Frederick L. Hemke, including additional jazz studies with David Bixler.
-Joshua maintains active affiliations with the National Association for Music Education, the North American Saxophone Alliance, and Phi Mu Alpha Sinfonia.
+Dr. Heaney holds degrees from Susquehanna University (BME), Georgia State University (MM, AD), and Bowling Green State University (DMA).
+Dr. Heaney’s primary teachers include Gail B. Levinsky, Jan Baker, David Bixler, John Sampen, and Frederick L. Hemke.
+He maintains active affiliations with the National Association for Music Education, North American Saxophone Alliance, and Phi Mu Alpha Sinfonia.